-Attendant and Individual Companion services: The Individual Companion service is not included in the Agency Companion care.
-Agency Companion rates are established using a market analysis to determine what the private rate is for these services.
-The State's market research consists of an informal process whereby private providers are contacted to inquire about the private pay rate for the same service.
-The State takes this information into consideration when determining rates or adjustments to rates.
-As appropriate, the State will survey agencies for the salaries of front line workers.
-The State has, in the past, done a rate increase as a wage pass through.
-Attendant and Individual Companion services are paid at a fixed rate.
-This rate includes the hourly rate for the service plus the employee and employer share of taxes and other benefits.
-The bill rate for Companion service is \$9.50 per hour and the actual rate is \$8.50 per hour, a differential of \$1.00.
-The difference is used to calculate the employer share of taxes is deducted from the actual rate.
+Attendant and Individual Companion: The bill rate for Companion service is \$9.50 per hour and the actual rate is \$8.50 per hour, a differential of \$1.00.
+The difference is used to calculate the employer share of taxes.
+The employee share of taxes is deducted from the actual rate.
 The bill rate for Attendant care is \$11.60 per hour and the actual rate is \$10.52 per hour, a differential of \$1.08 which is used to calculate the employer share of taxes.
-The employee share of taxes is deducted from the actual rate.
-The organion service W-2 forms at the end of the year.
+The employee share is deducted from the actual rate.
+The companions and attendants receive W-2 forms at the end of the year.